 Dr Marcel Nuys is a Partner in our Düsseldorf office and leads our German Competition practice.

-- The German CRT team is constantly ranked as recommended competition practice in Germany by Global Competition Review (GCR 100, 21th edition 2021)
+- The German CRT team has been ranked as recommended competition practice in Germany by Global Competition Review (GCR 100, 21st edition 2021)

 Marcel is business fluent in English and has very good knowledge of Portuguese.

 - Lufthansa Group on merger control questions regarding the sale of their globally operating catering business to private equity company Aurelius Group

 - Event Hospitality & Entertainment on the sale of its German cinema exhibition division, CineStar, to UK-based Vue International Bidco, successfully obtaining Phase II conditional clearance from the FCO (deal was ultimately abandoned)

 - General Mills in competition law aspects of the sale of its European dough business to Cérélia, including securing unconditional Phase I clearance by the FCO